 A new creative process to fix the novel

 I have a couple of methods to edit my writing.
 Method one is the delete button.
 If something isn’t working, I delete it.
-Some people think this is lunatic behaviour, but I hate nit-picking things.
+Some writers think I am nuts, and this is lunatic behaviour, but I hate nit-picking things.
 I am a fast first-drafter so it is genuinely easier for me to start from a blank page.

 My second process is the highlight and layer method.
-I go into Word and start highlighting chunks of the novel, for example, I highlighted every single cop and colour-coded them according to their precinct or group.
+I go into Word, change the page colour, and highlight different layers of the novel.
+For example, I highlighted every single cop and colour-coded them according to their precinct or group.
 The Calgary cops were pink, the Ontario ones were blue, the Scottish cops were green, etc. Then I zoomed out so I could see the every page of the novel on my screen.

 Shit.
 There were too many cops.